mxmgorin/gmboy/README.md

   Ability to slow down or speed up emulation.
 Speed is adjustable via the config file.

 - **Rewind**
   Undo your actions and retry sections without restarting.
-Buffer size is adjustable via the config file.
+Adjustable via the config file.

 - **Save States**
   Save your game progress and resume where you left off.
 Auto save states on exit/start can be toggled via the config file.